 “Breaking into the top 10 has been a great accomplishment for me, and I feel that I’ve been playing some of the strongest tennis of my career recently,” said Goerges.
 “I’m really looking forward to returning to Charleston.
 It’s always a fun atmosphere there, and the level of competition is great.”

 The 2018 Volvo Car Open will be the fifth time Goerges has competed in Charleston, but the first since 2014.
 She reached the quarterfinals of the tournament in 2011.

 “The addition of Julia to our strong player field is very exciting for our tournament,” said Eleanor Adams, Volvo Car Open Tournament Manager.
 “Her dominance on the court lately makes for the tennis matches we all love to watch.
 An elegant but fierce competitor, I know our fans have missed watching Julia and we are excited to welcome her back”.

 The nine-day Volvo Car Open is the largest women’s-only tennis tournament in North America, attracting an average of 90,000 attendees and more than 100 of the top singles and doubles tennis players.

-The Volvo Car Open will also bring back its popular Ace Club from 2017, an exciting membership program for box and ticket package holders.
-The Ace Club is a recognition program providing unparalleled amenities and benefits during the tournament.
+The Volvo Car Open is bringing back its popular Ace Club from 2017, an exciting membership program for box and ticket package holders.
+The Ace Club provides unparalleled amenities and benefits during the tournament.
 In addition, members have the option to receive access into the Ace Lounge, an exclusive hospitality marquee providing first-class accommodations including, live entertainment, air-conditioning, elevated food options and more.

 For more information on the tournament and ticket options, visit volvocaropen.com or call 800.677.2293.